Publication date: June 8, 1991

 By my count, this is the third instance of gorilla costumes in TMHT Adventures.
 Why?
 Why?
 What was their preoccupation with something so bewilderingly specific?
 Was there a bet going on at the Fleetway offices to see how many different ways you could work gorilla costumes into the comic?
 Who won?
 What did they win?
 Was it worth it?

 Well, that aside, it's another cut 'n dry comic.
 I learned my lesson from last issue and now I know that the cover of these Poster Mags are actually the first page of the story, so it read a little easier.
 I do enjoy the unexpected violence in these comics, particularly with the way the Foot Soldiers are dispatched.
-They're identified in the dialogue as "Footbots" to make it clear the reader (or, more likely, they're nosy parents) that these are robots, which is good, because the Foot Soldiers get their heads and feet chopped off in these things, and aside from little explosive bursts at the wounds, you wouldn't otherwise know these were robots.
+They're identified in the dialogue as "Footbots" to make it clear to the reader (or, more likely, their nosy parents) that these are robots, which is good, because the Foot Soldiers get their heads and feet chopped off in these things, and aside from little explosive bursts at the wounds, you wouldn't otherwise know these were robots.

 Then there's Shredder straight up holding a knife to April's neck, which is pretty dark for what's supposed to be a goofy villain.
 Last issue, he tried to gun Rocksteady down with friendly fire, too.
 I'm kinda liking Fleetway Shredder.
 The guy really, really wants to kill people and he tries so hard, but he just can't keep from screwing up.